kohkimakimoto/NodeWebkitHelloworld/README.md

 grunt
 ```

 See the `build/NodeWebkitHelloWorld/` directroy.
-You will find executable package for osx and windows.
+You will find executable packages for osx and windows.

 ## See also